 Or even a smart surge protector that you can connect to Alexa.
 This APC Smart Plug comes with USB charging ports, Wifi connection, 3 Smart plugs, and 3 normal plugs.

-- 5 wifi smart plugs: 3 surge protected smart outlets, plus 2 smart USB charger ports that can be independently controlled by Alexa or the APC home app
+- 5 WiFi smart plugs: 3 surge protected smart outlets, plus 2 smart USB charger ports (2.4A shared) that can be independently controlled by Alexa or the APC Home app

-- 3 standard surge protector outlets, and 2 standard USB charging ports.
-Nominal input voltage:120
+- 3 standard surge protector outlets, and 2 standard USB charging ports (2.4A shared)

-- 2160 Joules of surge protection: Including UL certification, to guard connected electronics from the most powerful surges
+- 2160 Joules of surge protection (inlcudes UL certification) to guard connected electronics from the most powerful surges

-- Alexa smart plug voice control: Or access the smart plugs from your phone via the free APC home app, and control your lights and appliances from anywhere; wifi required (no hub needed)
+- Alexa smart plug voice control or access the smart plugs from your phone via the free APC Home app, and control from anywhere (WiFi required, but no hub needed)

-- Scheduling (app has been updated on 4/19/19 to version 1.0.2): Devices connected to the wifi outlet, such as lighting, small household devices and other electronics, can be scheduled to turn on or turn off automatically via the apc home app, available from the Apple app store and Google play store
+- Scheduling: Devices connected to the wifi outlet, such as lighting, small household devices and other electronics, can be scheduled to turn on or turn off automatically via the apc home app, available from the Apple app and Google play stores

 I hope this article helped with find the best UPS for your home.
 Keep in mind that a good surge protector or a small UPS isn’t really expensive.
 It can save your equipment during a thunderstorm or during a black-out for a fraction of the price compared to replacing your equipment.